anticverse/.github/profile/README.md

 ## Anticverse
 **Anticverse** is a company that prioritizes the utilitarianism of human beings by expressing the mind-forming in a micro-cultural sense, under the leadership of its multi-disciplinary and self-taught education. _Although it is a practical company, in theory, it is a rhizomatic school._

-Anticverse is a philosophy-based informatics team that works with meta-archetypes of technologies.

-Anticverse Labs is the company of the future that builds and studies web development, artificial intelligence, blockchain technologies, virtual reality, and game development of myths for different purposes.
+Anticverse is a philosophy-based informatics labs that works with meta-archetypes of technologies.
+The company of the future that builds and studies web development, artificial intelligence, blockchain technologies, virtual reality, and game development of myths for different purposes.